Chetan-G-Gokhale/Two-Stage-Miller-Compensated-Opamp/README.md

 # Circuit Diagram

- The final circuit of the opamp which includes all the differntial pair and current mirror dummy transistor which were used during the implementation of layout. <br>
+ The final circuit of the opamp which includes all the differntial pair and current mirror including dummy transistors which were used during the implementation of layout. <br>

 <p align="center">